gsara798/PLASMAPP-0.1/README.md

 # PLASMAPP-0.1
 App developed in MATLAB App Designer for electrostatic 1D particle-in-cell simulations.
+These codes are based on the work of Giovanni Lapenta from K.U.Leuven.

 If you want to install PlasmAPP, you can follow these steps: